Teaching and learning with iTunes U and Apple Podcasts

 - Using the teaching room’s computer/projector system — in advance, check that iTunes is available on the computer you’ll be using.
 If it is not already installed, contact IT Customer Support and they will arrange this.
 Note: you may need to give them a couple of days’ notice, so it’s worth checking in good time before your lecture.
 With iTunes installed, you can either play the audio/video live or download to the local iTunes Library and play it from there.

-- Using your own device (Windows/Mac laptop computer, iPad/iPhone/iPod Touch mobile devices) — you can either play the audio/video live using a wifi connection or download to your iTunes/iTunes U app and play the content offline.
+- Using your own device (Windows/Mac laptop computer, iPad/iPhone/iPod Touch mobile devices) — you can either play the audio/video live using a wifi connection or download to your Podcasts/iTunes U app and play the content offline.
 You may need a special connector to link to the projection system in the lecture room, so check in advance.
 If you need guidance, contact IT Customer Support.

 Sharing links with your students